-The suggestion in the Apology is that having this wisdom is having "virtue" (ἀρετή) and that having this is a matter knowing the answers to certain questions.
+The suggestion in the Apology is that having this wisdom is having "virtue" (ἀρετή) and that having this is a matter of having a certain competency in living.

 What is the connection to the argument in the Republic?

 Socrates is the primary character in the Republic.
 On the assessment model, Plato uses this character to understand ideas that historical figure seems to have had in mind but did not work out in any real detail.
 In the Republic, Plato considers the idea that "justice" (δικαιοσύνη) is the virtue of the soul that makes a human being choose wisely in life.